Specialty Services Providers

 How currency is maintained

-Listings are subject to a rolling 12-month re-verification cycle.
+Providers are subject to a rolling 12-month re-verification cycle.
 Contractors with confirmed-active status receive a re-verification request 60 days before expiration; failure to respond within 30 days triggers automatic downgrade to "historical, unconfirmed" status.

 License status is cross-checked against state licensing board APIs where automated access is available — 31 states currently expose contractor license data through machine-readable endpoints.
 For the remaining 19 states, manual review is conducted quarterly.